Skip to main content

 A simple trust can be administered in 3-6 months.
 More complex trusts, or those with ongoing distributions (like trusts for minor children), can last years.
 The trust document usually explains when and how it terminates.

 Document everything and follow the trust terms exactly.
 You have broad discretion in most trusts, but you must act in beneficiaries' best interests.
-If disputes escalate, you can petition the court for guidance or consider hiring a professional trustee.
+If disputes escalate, you can petition the court for guidance or hire a professional trustee.

 Free tools to help